MysteryPancake/Houdini-OpenCL/README.md

 Each time a workset completes, it globally synchronizes memory before moving to the next workset (running the kernel again).
 The memory is always up to date next time, [like a jacobian update](#parallel-processing-headaches).

 In comparison, local workgroups don't globally synchronize until the end.
-You can synchronize memory locally using [barriers](https://registry.khronos.org/OpenCL/sdk/3.0/docs/man/html/atomic_work_item_fence.html).
+You can only synchronize memory locally using [barriers](https://registry.khronos.org/OpenCL/sdk/3.0/docs/man/html/atomic_work_item_fence.html).

 #### 2. Offset and length